promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 {%endsection%}

 As you follow the instructions later on in this document to run the demo application, you would be using the same demo app and your web application, IIS and GigaSpaces to support the various scenarios.
 For scenario 1, you would not create a cluster in IIS.
 In other words, there is no need to add an extra server to your IIS server configuration.
-You would configure your GigaSpaces space as documented below or start the same from C:\GigaSpaces\XAP.NET 9.7.0 x86\NET v4.0.30319\Bin directory.
-Either way starts an instance with Url: /./mySpace
+You would configure your GigaSpaces space as documented below or start the same from `C:\GigaSpaces\XAP.NET 9.7.0 x86\NET v4.0.30319\Bin` directory.
+The space URL format should be `/./mySpace`.

-## Scenario 2:
+## Scenario 2
 {%section%}
 {%column width=80% %}
 Consider a little more complex scenario where you have a cluster of IIS servers serving your web application.
 For many semi-critical applications, this could very well be your deployment architecture.
 As seen in the following diagram, you could use an IMDG in almost the same way as you did in scenario 1.
 In this particular configuration, your IIS servers use custom mode, specify GigaSpaces as the storage provider, read sessions from GigaSpaces space/cluster and serve your end users’ sessions reliably.